astefanutti/decktape/README.md

 DeckTape is built on top of [PhantomJS](http://phantomjs.org) which relies on [Qt WebKit](https://wiki.qt.io/Qt_WebKit) for laying out and rendering Web pages and provides a headless WebKit scriptable with a JavaScript API.

-DeckTape currently supports the [CSSS](http://leaverou.github.io/csss/), [deck.js](http://imakewebthings.com/deck.js/), [DZSlides](http://paulrouget.com/dzslides/), [flowtime.js](http://flowtime-js.marcolago.com), [HTML Slidy](http://www.w3.org/Talks/Tools/), [impress.js](http://impress.github.io/impress.js), [remark.js](http://remarkjs.com), [reveal.js](http://lab.hakim.se/reveal-js) and [Shower](http://shwr.me/) presentation frameworks out-of-the-box.
-Besides, DeckTape provides a [generic command](#generic) that emulates the end-user interaction and that can be used to convert presentations from virtually any kind of frameworks.
-That is particularly useful to support HTML presentation frameworks that don't expose any API nor accessible state, like [Bespoke.js](https://github.com/markdalgleish/bespoke.js) for example.
+DeckTape currently supports the [Bespoke.js](https://github.com/markdalgleish/bespoke.js), [CSSS](http://leaverou.github.io/csss/), [deck.js](http://imakewebthings.com/deck.js/), [DZSlides](http://paulrouget.com/dzslides/), [flowtime.js](http://flowtime-js.marcolago.com), [HTML Slidy](http://www.w3.org/Talks/Tools/), [impress.js](http://impress.github.io/impress.js), [remark.js](http://remarkjs.com), [reveal.js](http://lab.hakim.se/reveal-js) and [Shower](http://shwr.me/) presentation frameworks out-of-the-box.

+DeckTape also provides a [generic command](#generic) that emulates the end-user interaction and that can be used to convert presentations from virtually any kind of frameworks.
+This mode is particularly useful to support HTML presentation frameworks that don't expose any API nor accessible state.

 DeckTape's plugin-based architecture exposes an extension API so that it is possible to add support for other frameworks or tailored existing plugins to your specific needs.